-What’s the age the doctor would have to tell your parents for being sexually active?
+What’s the age the doctor would have to tell my parents I’ve had sex?

 Great question!
 First, talking about sex with your health care provider can sometimes feel embarrassing, but it’s super important for your health.
 It’s great that you’re thinking about how to have this conversation with them!